Şebinkarahisar: The Republic of Turkey

 When the republic was founded in 1923 the 10th Army was garrisoned here, bringing a boost to the local economy.
 Atatürk visited in 1924, on his way from seeing earthquake damage in Erzurum.

 Geography

-Şebinkarahisar itself is a quiet town of 13,200 (TÜİK 2008) people, 40 km from the provincial city of Giresun, standing on the north side of the valley of the river Avutmuş in the Giresun Mountains.
+Şebinkarahisar is a quiet town, 40 km from the provincial city of Giresun, standing on the north side of the valley of the river Avutmuş in the Giresun Mountains.

 The town is hard to reach, the road along the riverbank is windy and narrow, and services are hard to provide.

-The Şebin walnut is a particular variety of walnut, grown on the valley sides, another local delicacies include a helva made from hazelnuts, Hoşmerim a kind of cheese pudding, small bread loaves called gilik, the corn and chick pea soup toyga çorbası, dolma made from the leaves of Curled Dock evelik, stewed nettles and most of all the mulberry syrup, pekmez.
+The Şebin walnut is a particular variety of walnut grown on the valley sides.
+Other local delicacies include a helva made from hazelnuts, a kind of cheese pudding called hoşmerim, small bread loaves called gilik, the corn and chick pea soup toyga çorbası, dolma made from the leaves of curled dock called evelik, stewed nettles and most of all the mulberry syrup, pekmez.

+Climate

+Şebinkarahisar has a dry-summer continental climate (Köppen: Dsb), with warm, dry summers, and cold winters.